hanjos/hanjos.github.io/_drafts/old-times-sake.md

   <figcaption>R.I.P.</figcaption>
 </figure>

 It has been a fascinating trip through a varied, incomplete and not-that-recent history (the oldest entry is from 11 years ago!) of stuff that once interested me.
-Even though a lot has linkrotted, and some of the stuff is now obsolete or no longer needed, there are several gems worth revisiting, and even discovering:
+Even though a lot has linkrotted, and some of the stuff is now obsolete or no longer needed, there are several gems worth revisiting, and even (re)discovering:

 * Programming and CS coolnesses (dunno if the word even exists, but it should :P)
 * Random blogs